 Day Three:

 Continue to Langeac, a pleasant riverside market town and northern gateway to the Gorges.
 Both town and the surrounding countryside offer a range of sights and walks.
-Half-board by the river's edge.
-(Restaurant closed on Sundays except during Jul/Aug)
+Half-board (Restaurant closed on Sundays except during Jul/Aug)

 Day Four:

 Further time to explore, suggested optional combined visit to medieval hilltop Chanteuges and fascinating national salmon-breeding centre on the Allier.
-Continue later down the Gorges for overnight and gastronomic dinner in Michelin-starred restaurant.
-(Restaurant closed on Mondays and Tuesdays)
+Continue later down the Gorges to Alleyras for overnight and gastronomic dinner in Michelin-starred restaurant.
+(Restaurant is closed on Monday & Tuesdays except during July & August).

 Day Five: